-- (d) stating that this Act applies to the provision of legal services but not to the provision of the non-legal services. - (4) The regulations may make provision for or with respect to the following matters: - (a) the manner in which disclosure is to be made; - (b) additional matters required be disclosed connection with in the provision of legal services or non-legal services multi-disciplinary by a partnership. - (5) Without limiting subsection (4), the additional matters may include the kind of services provided by the multi-disciplinary partnership and whether those services are or are not covered by the insurance or other provisions of this Act. - (6) A disclosure under this section to a person about the provision of legal services may relate to the provision of legal services on one occasion or on more than one occasion or on an on-going basis.
+- stating that this Act applies to the (d) provision of legal services but not to the provision of the non-legal services. - (4) The regulations may make provision for or with respect to the following matters: - (a) the manner in which disclosure is to be made; - additional (b) matters required be disclosed connection in with the provision of legal services or non-legal multi-disciplinary services by a partnership. - (5) Without limiting subsection (4), the additional matters may include the kind of services provided by the multi-disciplinary partnership and whether those services are or are not covered by the insurance or other provisions of this Act. - A disclosure under this section to a person about (6) the provision of legal services may relate to the provision of legal services on one occasion or on more than one occasion or on an on-going basis.